computer-code/matrix-operations-threaded/README.md

 # matrix-threaded
-A single file, header-only, template, multithread matrix operation class
+A single file, header-only, templetized, multithread matrix operations class

 **What is present:**
 - constructor given the size